 Headquartered in Frankfurt, Fraport AG is one of the world’s leading airport operators.
-It manages Frankfurt Airport, Germany’s busiest, along with 30 others across the globe.
-With major hubs in North America, Greece, and Brazil, more than 174 million passengers passed through airports managed by Fraport in 2024 alone.
+It manages Frankfurt Airport, Germany’s busiest, along with 28 others across the globe.
+More than 174 million passengers overall used airports actively managed by Fraport in 2024.

 Founded in 1924, Fraport has since grown into a global operator with expertise in everything from airport construction and terminal management to cargo and retail.
 The company’s corporate slogan, “Connecting the world with tomorrow,” reflects its aim to always deliver unforgettable experiences to its customers, ensure operational excellence across its global network of airports, and keep its business at the forefront of innovation.

-With innovation at the heart of Fraport's strategic vision, the company is focused on achieving seamless, frictionless processes to enhance operational efficiency by 2030.
+With innovation at the heart of Fraport's strategic vision, the company is focused on achieving seamless, frictionless processes to increase operational efficiency and customer satisfaction by 2030.
 As such, evolving their technology stack and advancing digital transformation are essential to achieving this goal.

-Part of the Venture Clienting Unit at Fraport, Marina and her colleagues manage approximately 50 digitalization projects every year.
-With responsibility for the entire digitalization process from project idea to overseeing implementation and scaling, the team was operating at full capacity and a heavy reliance on manual search methods like Google and networking was becoming increasingly time-consuming and inefficient.
+Within the Venture Clienting Unit at Fraport, Marina and her colleagues manage approximately 18 digitalization projects every year.
+With responsibility for the entire process from project idea to overseeing implementation and scaling, the team was operating at full capacity, relying heavily on exceptional scouting results to identify market solutions that address pain points.
+An efficient scouting process is important for achieving our overall goals.

-Faced with the challenge of meeting Fraport’s digitalization needs, the Venture Clienting team sought a market intelligence platform which could deliver a clear, comprehensive view of the market without the time-consuming and often inconclusive burden of manual research.
+Faced with the challenge of meeting Fraport’s digitalisation needs, the Venture Clienting team sought a market intelligence platform that could provide a clear and comprehensive overview of the market, eliminating the need for time-consuming and often inconclusive manual research alongside existing approaches.

 “Usually, we would have two or three companies in mind that might solve our challenge.
 But the Similar Companies search is the most important feature for us because it expands our view of the market.”